 The villa hosted some of the most well-known Greek authors and poets such as Karyotakis, Palamas, and Kazantakis.

 The villa shares a long history of people confiscating the property before it ended up in the hands of the Typaldos family.
-Italians and Germans took over the property during their occupations, as well as Greek guerrillas during the civil war that followed.
+Italians and Germans took over the property during their occupations as did Greek guerrillas during the ensuing civil war.